Near-Optimal Parameter Tuning of Level-1 QAOA for Ising Models: Acknowledgements

 \section{Acknowledgements}

 V.V.\ is thankful to Ahad N Zehmakan and Joshua Dai for the stimulating discussions and insightful comments.
 This research is supported by A*STAR Start Up Fund (KIMR220701aIMRSEF) and Q.InC Strategic Research and Translational Thrust.
 D.E.K.\ is supported by the National Research Foundation, Singapore, and the Agency for Science, Technology and Research (A*STAR), Singapore, under its Quantum Engineering Programme (NRF2021-QEP2-02-P03); A*STAR C230917003; and A*STAR under the Central Research Fund (CRF) Award for Use-Inspired Basic Research (UIBR) and the Quantum Innovation Centre (Q.InC) Strategic Research and Translational Thrust.
 E.B.\ is supported by the National Research Foundation of Korea (NRF) of Korea grant funded by the Ministry of Science and ICT (MSIT) (Grant No.\ NRF-2022R1C1C2006396).
-H.K.\ is supported by KIAS individual grant (CG085302) at the Korea Institute for Advanced Study.
+H.K.\ is supported by KIAS individual grant (No.\ CG085302) at the Korea Institute for Advanced Study.
 E.B.\ and H.K.\ acknowledge support from the NRF of Korea (Grants No. 2023M3K5A109480511 and No. 2023M3K5A1094813).
+V.V. is supported by the National Quantum Scholarship Scheme.